smaran-m/smaran-m.github.io/content/blog/dunjin1.md

 ### CRT Shader
 ![normals](/images/dunjin1/crts.png)

 I should add that this looks a little different on my own monitor, a little closer to a sub-pixel dither effect.
-I'm not show how this looks on other settings, but for my purposes, I quite like it.
+I'm not sure how this looks on other settings, but for my purposes, I quite like it.
 It'll be off by default.

 ![normals](/images/dunjin1/crt-irl.jpg)

 I got the shader [here](https://godotshaders.com/shader/crt-shader-with-realistic-blurring/).

-## Audio
+# Audio
-### SFX
+## SFX
 The audio system and manager is there, but it's mostly using placeholders right now.
 I don't want to commit too hard to the bitcrushed audio sound, but I probably will have a slight effect on the bus.
 Currently, I think damage in particular is grating, but I'm in the process of finding better sounds.
 Admittedly, audio is one of my weaker points, and I haven't worked on audio systems enough to know about the magic that audio engineering entails.

 Each character currently only has voice sfx on specials, grabs, and taunts.
 I'm undecided on voice acting, and frankly don't think I'll have full VA.
 I think there's a charm to basic grunts with each dialong bos to indicate tone, or a beep noise on every letter like in classic JRPGs.
 Animal-crossing style phonetic sounds are also in fashion right now, but they don't feel authentic to what I'm doing.

-### Music
+## Music
 I've worked on some songs for the soundtrack, but haven't really been happy with any of them except the main menu theme.
 It interpolates a sweet trip song.
 Here's the inspo:
 <br>